-Dr. Marc Ringel will start on 1st June as the new European Chair for Sustainable Development and Climate Transition at
+Dr. Marc Ringel has started on 1st June as the new European Chair for Sustainable Development and Climate Transition at Sciences Po, Paris.

 Dr. Ringel is a full professor at Nuertingen Geislingen University, Stuttgart, Germany, senior associate researcher with the University of Brussels, Belgium (Vrije Universiteit Brussel) and affiliated lecturer with Université d’Aix en Provence/Marseille, France.
 He leads multidisciplinary research on green transitions in the energy and climate field, focussing on the role of public governance.

 He continues to be deeply involved in the development and economic assessment of energy and climate policies, drawing on his work experiences as national expert with the Directorate General Energy of the European Commission, as first embassy secretary of the German representation to the OECD (German Ministry of Foreign Affairs) and as deputy head of the German Federal Ministry of Economics, Energy and Climate.
 Through his research and consultancy, he supports the European Commission, several European governments as well as stakeholders in the energy sector.
 The Dutch and the German parliament have solicited his expertise on energy and public governance issues in parliamentary hearings.

 Over the last decade, Marc Ringel has taught graduate level courses at several international universities on environmental economics, climate & energy policies, and European governance.
 At Sciences Po, he teaches graduate courses on sustainable transitions and on the European Green Deal.
 He has conducted numerous international training events on energy, climate and environmental policy design and evaluations of national energy and climate strategies.
 At present, he conducts research in the framework of the German excellence research programmes of “Energy Systems of the Future” and “Kopernikus – Ariadne”, funded by the German Ministry of Research and Education.